Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 ## 3. What is angle aliasing?

-Aliasing occurs when different input values become difficult or impossible to distinguish after encoding.
+Aliasing occurs when different input values become difficult or impossible to distinguish after encoding and measurement.

 Consider these two values: